-Next week is ASL’s October break and many of the group may not be around for the Tuesday run.
+This week is ASL’s October break and some in the group may not be around for the Tuesday run.
 But not all of you are ASL and not all may be going away, so please reach out to each other to see who is available to run and when.
-If you are away, try to get one run in between this Thursday and next Thursday, even if it’s just a few 4 or 5 minute intervals.
+If you are away, try to get one run in between now and Thursday, even if it’s just a few 3 or 4 minute intervals.
 Don’t worry about keeping track of how many intervals – just get out there and run/walk for about 35-40 minutes if you can.
 We want your legs to get used to running on a regular basis.
 And if you’re traveling, use it to explore where you are!

 The coaches recommend you consider the following gear to get you through the training season:

 Rain jacket – it does rain here and it’s not going to stop us.
 You want one that is breathable if possible (although again, I got by for almost 3 years with a super cheap not-breathable lightweight waterproof shell that I already owned).
-They can be very expensive but this one isn’t and is similar to one I got a few years ago:https://www.sportsshoes.com/product/ron2737/ronhill-infinity-nightfall-women%27s-jacket/
+They can be very expensive but you don’t have to get an expensive one by any means – just do some web searching.

 Baseball cap – good for keeping light drizzle off your face, helping with sun, taming your hair; does not need to be an official running cap – just something you are comfortable in

 Thermal layer/light fleece – I have two weights of fleece.
 As we get into colder months, the heavier fleece is all I’ve ever needed for a warm layer for running.
 Some runners swear by the inexpensive Uniqlo lightweight down jackets as an extra layer.

 Running gloves – again, I have two weights of gloves for various temps.
 You just want something form fitting that won’t soak up sweat